Orsha: History

 In 1320, Orsha became a part of the Grand Duchy of Lithuania.
 Between 1398–1407, the Orsha castle was built.
 On 8 September 1514 the famous Battle of Orsha occurred, between allied Grand Duchy of Lithuania with Kingdom of Poland and Muscovite army.
 The Muscovites suffered significant defeat; however, the victorious Grand Duchy of Lithuania did not fully avail its victory.

 In 1555, Mikołaj "the Black" Radziwiłł founded a Calvinist (Protestant) order in Orsha, one of the first in the Belarusian lands.
 From the sixteenth to eighteenth centuries Orsha was a notable religious centre, with dozens of Orthodox, Protestant and Catholic churches and orders.
 The town was also home to a large Jewish population.

 Orsha was granted Magdeburg Rights in 1620.
 In 1630, Spiridon Sobol opened the first printing house at the Kuciejna monastery, which became a well-known centre of Cyrillic-alphabet publishing.
 The town was damaged during the Russo-Polish War (1654-1667), which was a disaster for the Grand Duchy of Lithuania.
 During the First Polish partition the city was taken over by the Russian Empire in 1772, and became part of the Mogilyov Gubernia.
 Under Russian rule, it was stripped of its Magdeburg Rights in 1776 and went into cultural and economic decline.
 The population dropped sharply to just about 2,000 inhabitants.
 The city symbol in 1781 was changed to one which included the symbol of the Russian empire and five arrows.

 In 1812, the city was badly burned during Napoleon's invasion.
 At the time of Orsha had been taken under control of French troops, there was a French writer Marie-Henri Beyle (also known under the pen name Stendhal) in a rank of intendant.

 According to the census of 1897, on a total population of 13,161, about 7,000 are Jews.

 During the First World War, the city was occupied by German forces in February–October 1918.
 From 2 February 1919, Orsha became a part of Homyel region (Vitebsk region, 1920) of Soviet Russia.
 After the formation of the Soviet Union, it was transferred to the Byelorussian SSR in 1924.

 The population before World War II was about 37,000.
 The city was occupied by Germany on 16 July 1941.
 The occupiers founded several concentration camps in the city, where an estimated 19,000 people were killed.
+The city was liberated by the Red Army on the 26th of June 1944 as a part of Operation Bagration.
+The city was almost totally destroyed.